poompol/poompol.github.io/_pages/about.md

 <a href="https://sites.google.com/view/tipaluck/">Assoc.
 Prof. Tipaluck Krityakierne</a>,
 with co-supervision from
 <a href="https://ginsbourger.github.io">Prof. David Ginsbourger</a>
-during my internship at Idiap Research Institute, Switzerland.
+during my internship at <a href="https://www.idiap.ch/en/">Idiap Research Institute</a>, Switzerland.
 I also obtained a second Master’s degree in Applied Mathematics from Cornell University in 2024.
 </div>